ChandruSu/helium-interpreter/README.md

 + Bitwise operations
 + File IO

+> Warning: As the interpreter does not currently have any form a garbage collection, programs that intensely rely on creating large numbers of tables, strings or function closures will leak memory.

 ## License
 The interpreter and source code are under [GNU GPL v3.0](LICENSE.md) license.
 Feel free to run, study, share, modify and redistribute the software.